allinbits/dither/docs/roadmap.md

 [**Dither Website**](./roadmap-06-website.md) - We will create a marketing website for Dither, aimed at two audiences.
 The application developer audience and the end-user audience.

+[**Dither Web Client (1.0)**](./roadmap-03-webapp.md) -  We will continue to fix bugs and release feature updates to the Dither Indexer and Web Client, culminating in a 1.0 release of the Dither Web Client.

 ## Second year

 [**Dither iOS Client**](./roadmap-07-ios.md) - The second client to be built for Dither is an iOS mobile application with support for phones.